jhu-arch/arch-tutorial/Shorts.rst

     You can also use the **source()** function to load the ``lmod.R`` script from a different directory.
 For example:

     source(file.path(Sys.getenv("R_LIBS_USER"), "lmod.R"))

+    The file.path function in base R offers a convenient way to define a file path, Sys.getenv("R_LIBS_USER") returns the path store into R_LIBS_USER variable, and R_LIBS_USER is an environment variable that defines the location of the user's personal R library directory.

 4. After you have sourced the ``lmod.R`` script, you can use the **lmod()** function to load the desired submodule.
 For example, if you wanted to load the **ggplot2** package, which is a popular package for data visualization in R, you would type the following command: